 Museum of Art of Sao Paulo (MASP): (Visit)

 There could not be a fitting place to display Brazilian art than the Museu de Arte de Sao Paulo (MASP), located in the precincts of Ibirapuera Park.
-The museum’s collection features over 7,000 art pieces by distinguished artists such as Van Gogh, Renoir, Delacroix, Cézanne, Monet, Rembrandt, Picasso, and Degas.
-The centre is also an important junction to contemplate over European art.
+The museum's collection features over 7,000 art pieces by distinguished artists such as Van Gogh, Renoir, Delacroix, Cézanne, Monet, Rembrandt, Picasso, and Degas.
+The centre is also a critical junction to contemplate European art.
 This two-storey building exhibits a permanent display on the top floor dedicated to Dutch, French, and English artists.
-Every Sunday from 10am - 5pm, the courtyard is the venue for antique fairs exhibiting a wide range of items.
+Every Sunday from 10:00am - 5:00pm, and the courtyard is the venue for antique fairs exhibiting a wide range of items.

 Address: Av Paulista, 1578, Sao Paulo, Brazil.